ska-sa/spead2/doc/tutorial.rst

 tab in code examples.
 Some low-level performance features are not accessible from the Python API.

-The tutorial is best followed on GNU/Linux.
-The code should be portable to other POSIX systems (such as MacOS), but that's untested, and some of the behaviour that's pointed out will be different.
+The tutorial is best followed on GNU/Linux on an x86-64 system.
+The code should be portable to other POSIX systems (such as MacOS), but that's untested, and some of the behaviour that's pointed out (particularly performance) will be different.

 .. toctree::
    :maxdepth: 1